 Project helped us to establish a functional synthetic chemistry research laboratory at METU-NCC.
 Our students have the chance engaging with our research activities.
 In a broader sense, I am confident to say that efforts of global science community in this line, that we are surely part of, eventually will lead to clean, and cheap energy that all people will have access to.

-Project coordinator, Assist.
+Project coordinator, Asst.
 Prof. Dr. Mustafa Erkut Özser was educated in Ankara-Turkey, Southampton-UK, Mülheim-germany and Famagusta-Northern Cyprus.
 My doctoral research in synthetic and mechanistic photochemistry was performed at the Max-Planck Institute in Mülheim, Germany.
 He was granted postdoctoral research fellowships in Miami-USA and Edinburgh-UK for designing and synthesis of functional small molecules.
 These molecules can perform either kinetic or photoswitchable propertiesJoined Metu-NCC in 2013, and his current research is on the synthesis of dye moleules for Dye sensitized solar cell (DSSC) applications.

 Other than project coordinator, Dr. Süleyman Aşır was also involved in the project as researcher.
 As Dr. Aşır left the project, a Masters' student, Samuel Asumadu-Sarkodie, was joined the group.
 During this time, another masters student Obaidullah Mohiuddin, and a 3rd year undergraduate Chemical Engineering student, Gözde Özeşme, has joined to the research group to work in the project.
 Under coordinator's guidance, students carried out the major laboratory work like synthesis and purification of the dye-molecules, and helped in characterizations.